 1. Send a birth announcement

-If you haven’t already sent out a card announcing your big news, consider a holiday birth announcement or seasonal birth announcement for extra festivity.
+If you haven’t already sent out a card announcing your big news, consider a holiday birth announcement for extra festivity.
 Wintery designs like colorful holly and glittering snowflakes showcase your baby’s photos with flair.

 2. Have a Christmas family photo shoot

 This year would be the perfect time to start the Christmas tradition of taking an annual family portrait.
-Professional photos of your family is something you’ll cherish forever!
+Professional photos of your family is something you’ll cherish forever and make for beautiful Christmas cards!
 The natural light in outdoor settings makes for beautiful photos, but if you’re more comfortable at home you can decorate your home in the holiday spirit for the perfect backdrop.
-For more ideas on poses and locations for your family photo shoot, browse our extensive collection of Christmas photo ideas.

 3. Dress up